Mathiasb17/Nereus/README.md

 (June 2018) I've been off this project for months.
-Now i'm planning to do a brand new code base.
+Now i'm starting to do a brand new code base.

 # Nereus